 4-5

-2-3 Reporting period, frequency and contact point Financial reporting and sustainability reporting both run from 01.01-31.12 (annual) Appendix 1: About this report
+2-3 Reporting period, frequency and contact point Financial reporting and sustainability reporting both run from January 1 to December 31 (annual) Appendix 1:

 Activities and workers